-Before you ride your Indian Chief or Indian Vintage, perform the pre-ride inspection as described in your Owner’s Manual.
+Before you ride your Indian Vintage or model year 2020 and older Chief, perform the pre-ride inspection as described in your Owner’s Manual.
 Read, understand and follow all of the instructions, warnings and safety precautions in the Owner’s Manual and on all product labels.
 Failure to follow these instructions, warnings and safety precautions could result in serious injury or death.

 During your pre-ride inspection, do the following: